Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Introduction

 The first effective transverse invariant was defined in knot Floer complex by Ozsv\'{a}th, Szab\'{o} and Thurston \cite{theta}.
 In this paper, we focus on the invariant $\hat{\theta}$ in the hat version of knot Floer homology, although stronger refinements can be obtained by using the properties of the filtered complex.
 Ng, Ozsv\'{a}th and Thurston \cite{ng} used $\hat{\theta}$ to reprove $(2,3)$ cable example and gave additional examples based on the refinement.
 Since then, $\hat{\theta}$ has been used quite a number of times to give examples of transversely non-simple link types.
 V\'{e}rtesi \cite{vv} proved a connected sum property of $\hat{\theta}$ and gave an infinite family of examples.
 Khandhawit and Ng \cite{kn} provided additional infinite families of examples by studying grid diagrams of certain families of $4$-braids.
 Baldwin \cite{Bald1} proved comultiplication property of $\hat{\theta}$ and found more infinite families.
 Those examples involved finding representatives $\mathcal{T}_{1}$ and $\mathcal{T}_{2}$ of a link type $\hat{\theta}(\mathcal{T}_{1}) =0$ and $\hat{\theta}(\mathcal{T}_{2}) \neq 0$.
 Lisca, Ozsv\'{a}th, Stipsicz and Szab\'{o} \cite{LOSS} defined a more general version of $\theta$ (called LOSS invariant) for transverse links in contact $3$-manifolds.
 Ozsv\'{a}th and Stipsicz \cite{natural} showed transverse non-simplicity for a wide family of two-bridge knots by studying naturality properties of LOSS invariant. \\

 In this paper, we study cables because they provide a natural avenue to look for examples of transversely non-simple link types, and also they provide interesting insight into some concordance invariants.
-We obtain grid diagrams for cables $L_{p,q}$ (for $p \geq 2$, $q \in \mathbb{Z}$) by subdividing the grid of $L$.
-With a slight abuse of notion, we will also use $L_{p,q}$ to refer to one of the possibly many transverse link representatives of $L_{p,q}$ obtained from this process.
-We prove that non-vanishing of $\hat{\theta}$ of a transverse link $L$ is equivalent to non-vanishing of $\hat{\theta}$ for some transverse representatives of the cable $L_{p,q}$.
+We obtain grid diagrams for cables $L_{p,q}$ by subdividing the grid of $L$ where $q \geq p ( 2n(L)+ tb(L) )$ where $n(L)$ is the minimum grid number of a grid representing the Legendrian link $L$.
+The Legendrian and transverse the representatives of the cable corresponding to the constructed grid diagrams will be denoted by $\mathcal{L}_{p,q}$ and $\mathscr{L}_{p,q}$ respectively.
+In section 2, we will show that this bound on $q$ can be strengthened in individual cases by using some variables of the grid diagram.
+We prove that non-vanishing of $\hat{\theta}$ of a transverse link $L$ is equivalent to non-vanishing of $\hat{\theta}$ for some transverse representatives of the cable $\mathscr{L}_{p,q}$.